Wohou/Wohou/README.md

 ### 👉 Hello, I'm @Wohou, french IT student who likes to build stuff.
+### 🚀 Full-stack Dev | 🔭 Aerospace & Astronomy enthusiast.
+Where code meets cosmos.
+Ready to build the next era of tech.
 ### 👇 Below you will find all my areas of expertise 👇

 # Languages